Stan Douglas: Modernism

 Douglas' work reflects the technical and social aspects of mass media, and since the late 1980s has been influenced by the work of Samuel Beckett.
 Also of concern is both modernism as a theoretical concept and modernity as it has affected North American urbanism since World War II.
-In using what art historian Hal Foster describes as the "outmoded genre" of cinema, Douglas' interest in "failed utopias and obsolete technologies" allows for the creation of a "new medium out of the remnants of old forms."
-Douglas' preoccupation with failed utopias and the obsolete is not about a redemption of "these past events, but [a way] to reconsider them: to understand why these utopian moments did not fulfill themselves, what larger forces kept a local moment a minor moment: and what was valuable there — what might still be useful today."

 Politics and race

 Douglas' work only touches on race directly in a few instances, such as the short video I'm Not Gary (1991).
 This interpretation of race is important, as the brief narrative involves a white man mistaking a black man for a different black man named Gary, for writer Lisa Coulthard, this is part of a larger investigation of racism as part of imperialism and cultural invisibility.
 For Coulthard, the lack of mention of race in works that feature only white performers troubles any racial reading of Douglas' work.